Operational best practices

 -

 Previous guides advised creating LIF to data locality.
 That is to say, always mount a datastore using a LIF located on the node that physically owns the volume.
-That is no longer a requirement in modern versions of ONTAP 9.
+While that is still the best practice, it is no longer a requirement in modern versions of ONTAP 9.
 Whenever possible, and if given cluster-scoped credentials, ONTAP tools will still choose to load balance across LIFs local to the data, but it is not a requirement for high availability or performance.

 -